 We live in the land of always and never.
 Guns are always good.
 Guns are always bad.
 Police are murderers.
 Police are always innocent.
 All blacks are criminals.
 All blacks are innocent.
 My party does no wrong.
 Your party does no right.
 I'm a patriot.
 You're a traitor.

 I don't know how we got to be this kind of country, but it is perilously close to being a country that cannot be governed.

 They say we're winding up to an election in America, but we're not.
 What we're doing is holding a wake for rational thought, a funeral for compromise and a burial for civility.
 They will not rise again.

-To find out more about Marc Munroe Dion and read features by other Creators.com writers and cartoonists, visit www.creators.com.
-Dion's latest book, "King of the World on $14 an Hour," is available for Nook and Kindle.
+To find out more about Marc Dion and read features by other Creators Syndicate writers and cartoonists, visit www.creators.com.
+Dion's latest book, "King of The World on $14 an Hour," is a collection of his best 2015 columns and is available for $2.99 from Nook and Kindle.